hugh-maaskant/IoTAS/Docs/03_Protocol_Concerns.md

 This means that the Server needs to act as a relay at the application level.

 The assigment was for both connections to terminate at the same Server SignalR Hub, which can be typed (on the Server side).
-Because I have a different use case in mind that I want to try out here, but also because I do not like to terminate two differently typed connections at the same Hub, I decided to use seperate Hubs instead: ```/device``` and ```/monitor```.
+Because I have a different use case in mind that I want to try out here, but also because I do not like to terminate two differently typed connections at the same Hub, I decided to use seperate Hubs instead: ```/device-hub``` and ```/monitor-hub```.
-While this is -imho- cleaner, it is also more difficult to deal with sequencing and error conditions, as described below.
+While this is -imho- cleaner, it is also more difficult to deal with sequencing and error conditions, as described below and in the [note on Server Design](./06_Server_Design.md).

 #### Device